Version Control For Coaching

 Best practices for effective version control implementation in coaching

-- Neglecting Regular Updates: Failing to update files regularly can lead to confusion and outdated information.
+Neglecting Documentation: Failing to document changes can lead to confusion and missed opportunities for improvement.

 Tips for Streamlining Version Control Workflows